nasa/SIL/tests/readme.md

 ## Status

 This test suite is a work in progress and not all SIL functionality is currently tested.
-Please review [doc/testPlan.xlsx](../doc/testPlan.xlsx) for information on current test coverage.
+Please review the [test plan](../doc/TestPlan.xlsx) for information on current test coverage.

 These tests are currently run by hand on 2018b on Windows and Linux.
 The SIL is intended to be compatible with 2017b+ on all platforms.